AdamGriffiths31/Pulseboard/README.md

 - **Backend API**: A Go-based backend with SQLite for data storage and RESTful endpoints.
 - **Frontend**: A React-based dashboard styled with Tailwind CSS.
 - **Test Data Generation**: Backend endpoint to generate mock data for testing and demonstration.
+- **Configurable Poller**: The backend poller can be enabled or disabled using a `--run-poller` flag.

 ## Technologies Used